gordtulloch/obsy/README.md

 ## Technology Architecture
 OBSY will run on Linux/Unix environments, with all development occurring on the Stellarmate X OS, which is a Debian derived distribution of Linux with bundled astronomy software and a IOS/Android app.
 All code is written in Python3 with web infrastructure provided by Django.
 The two primary components of OBSY are:
-* **MCP.py (Master Control Program)** is a Python based service which controls all integration with INDI, KStars/EKOS, Weather, Rain, Allskycam, and cloud detection.
+* **MCP.py (Master Control Program)** is a Python based service which controls all integration with **INDI**, **KStars/EKOS**, Weather, Rain, **INDI-Allskycam**, and machine learning based cloud detection.
 Initially this code will be very specific to my personal installation but will be generalized over time.
 Results are stored in a SQL database for use by the OBSY User interface, with assets (eg FITS files with images) stored in a Data Repository linked to the database.
-MCP will also initiate jobs such as automated master generation, calibration of images, and stacking of sequences of images (depending on target attributes).
+MCP will also initiate jobs such as automated master generation, calibration of images, and stacking of sequences of images (depending on target attributes) using **Siril**.
 * **Obsy-Web** - using the SQL database populated by MCP operations, the web site provides a user interface where the user can select targets, view collected data, analyze and report on the data, and configure the overall system.
 Schedules are then created to drive MCP operations.

+Initially the SQL Database will be SQLite but will be easily migrated to MySQL or Postgres.

 ## Current Status
 Currently working on sub-projects as follows: